-In EU countries such as Germany and France, an individual has to sit and pass a review before they can become a Professor.
+In EU countries such as Germany and France, a faculty member has to sit and pass a review before they can become a Professor.
 This review is undertaken by a panel of highly experienced academic professionals and requires the individual to produce a document outlining their contributions to their field before they can even be considered.

 In the UK, a different approach is taken.
-Rather than being appointed by an independent review, it instead comes down to the university’s discretion whether they are appropriate of the Professor title.
-However, nearly all UK universities mirror a very similar review process, with some universities also utilising independent panel members to ensure a fair decision.
+Rather than being appointed by an independent review, it instead comes down to the university’s discretion whether they should be upgraded to a full professorship.
+However, nearly all UK universities mirror a very similar review process, with some universities also utilising independent panel members to ensure fair professoriate decisions are made.

 According to the Higher Education Statistics Agency (HESA), approximately one in ten academic teaching staff members is a Professor.

 A Named Professor is a Professor who has the honour of sitting in a ‘chair’.
 A ‘chair’ is a position named after an individual who made significant achievements in their field, and in some cases, dates back to individuals in the 16th century.
-Being a Named Professor is a sign of prestigious as it is reserved for academics who have made achievements beyond that of a typical Professor role.
+Being a Named Professor is a prestigious professorship reserved for academics who have made achievements beyond that of a typical Professor role.